PFP frequently asked questions

 A6.
 PFP funds were authorized through the Jobs and Economic Growth Act 2010.
 Program funding for the CNSC was set at a maximum of

-$1.1 million per fiscal year until 2014–15.
-At the end of the fiscal year, any unspent funding is returned to the government and the difference is cost-recovered from
+$925,000 per fiscal year until 2014-15.
+At the end of the fiscal year, any unspent funds are returned to the government and the difference is cost-recovered from

 A7.
 Generally, the maximum amount of funding for a single matter is $250,000 per year.

-Funding levels will be determined by the CNSC on a case-by-case basis, and depends on the project’s potential direct impacts and on public interest, along with a number of other factors:
+Funding levels will be determined by the CNSC on a case-by-case basis and depend on the project's potential direct impacts and on public interest, along with a number of other factors:

 - potential effects of the project